Townhouses and Houses in Gibraltar: What Is Available and Prices in 2026

 The buyers who tend to pursue Gibraltar townhouses fall into a few clear categories:

-• Long-established Gibraltar families: Generational buyers who want space, character, and a connection to the historic fabric of the territory.
-These are often families who have lived in Gibraltar for generations and place high value on the Old Town properties.
+- Long-established Gibraltar families: Generational buyers who want space, character, and a connection to the historic fabric of the territory.
+These are often families who have lived in Gibraltar for generations and place high value on Old Town properties.

-• Investors: Given the scarcity, prime townhouses have historically held their value well.
-Some buyers acquire them as long-term capital stores.
+- Investors: Given the scarcity, prime townhouses have historically held their value well.
+Some buyers acquire them as long-term capital stores, particularly given Gibraltar's 0% capital gains tax position.

 Where to Find Gibraltar Townhouses